minealex2244/Fasty/README.md

 **CONTRIBUTORS**: Petric Ovidiu Vasiliu

 **HOW TO START THIS PROJECT**: Double-click on "project.greenfoot" and then 'Run'.
-IF ANY EXCEPTION OCCURS: Just delete res.txt file, run the project again and optionally click 'Reset' to input your name.
-This method will erase your data.

 **USER INSTRUCTIONS**: Radu has just got a new job: ambulance driver.
 But this is not as simple as it sounds.
 How fast are you to save the people?
 Please read README_RULES.TXT for more informations.